-On units equipped with the factory-installed SystemVu controller, the fan speed settings are accessed through the SystemVu interface.
+On units equipped with the factory-installed SystemVu controller the Fan Speed settings are accessed through the SystemVu interface.

 1. Check the job specifications for the cfm (cubic feet per minute) and ESP (external static pressure) required.
-2. Using the chart on the Fan Speed Set Up labels (see Fig. 77), calculate the rpm from the cfm and ESP for the base unit plus any field accessories (as listed on the label).
+2. Using the chart on the fan speed set up labels (see Fig. 70), calculate the rpm from the cfm and ESP for the base unit plus any field accessories (as listed on the label).
+3. If installing any accessories listed at the bottom of the Set Up Label, add accessory rpm to base unit rpm in upper portion of label.
+For electric heaters use only one adder (e.g., 2 stage heater uses only 2 stage adder, not 1 stage plus 2 stage).